couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 Let us name the concepts we are working with:

-* The top-level JSON request.
+* The top-level search request.
 This is currently an unnamed concept in the SDKs - let us term it a `SearchRequest`.
-* The top-level "query" field - the traditional FTS query - which is already named `SearchQuery` in the SDKs.
+* The traditional FTS query, which is already named `SearchQuery` in the SDKs.
-Includes the query itself and any options that apply only to the FTS query.
+Includes the query itself and any options that apply only to the FTS query such as "boost".
-* The new top-level "knn" array, which we can call a `VectorSearch`.
+It's mapped to the top-level `query` JSON field.
-* Each member of the "knn" array, which we can call a `VectorQuery`.
+* An individual vector, which we can call a `VectorQuery`.
+Each member of the new top-level `knn` array will map to one of these.
-This can contain options applicable just to that vector query.
+It can contain options applicable just to that vector query such as "boost" and "k".
+* A way to perform multiple `VectorQuery`s, which we can call a `VectorSearch`.
+Maps to the top-level `knn` array.
-* Any options applicable to all forms of query (both the `SearchQuery` and the `VectorSearch`), which are in `SearchOptions` (skip, limit, explain, highlight, fields, etc.).
+* Any options applicable to all forms of query (both the `SearchQuery` and the `VectorSearch`), which are in `SearchOptions` (skip, limit, explain, highlight, fields, etc.)  We can continue to use the existing `SearchOptions` object for this.
 * Any options applicable only to the `VectorSearch`, which we can call `VectorSearchOptions`.

-So the user is performing a `SearchRequest` containing a `SearchQuery` and/or a `VectorSearch` and/or a `FutureSearchType`, optionally with some `SearchOptions` applying to all of those.
+So the user will be performing a `SearchRequest` containing a `SearchQuery` and/or a `VectorSearch` and/or a `FutureSearchType`, optionally with some `SearchOptions` applying to all of those.
 A `VectorSearch` comprises 1+ `VectorQuery`s and optionally some `VectorSearchOptions`.

 Neither `VectorSearch` nor `VectorQuery` will extend the `SearchQuery` interface, which we will reserve for traditional FTS queries.